maciejszczykowski/flask_number_check/README.md

 Jenkins runs online on: https://beetle-prepared-rodent.ngrok-free.app Jenkins runs on premise on: http://localhost:8080/

+3. Start Docker Desktop from pulpit

-3. Commit and push to main branch.
+4. Commit and push to main branch.
 Jenkins runs automaticaly